basho/basho_docs/source/riak/cookbooks/Erlang-Named-Functions.md

 we've just one bucket, named `updates`, which we're going to install our `post_commit` function into.

-You can use Riak's HTTP interface and the curl(1) command line utility to install your named functions into into the relevant buckets.
-For our example, we'll install the `limit_size` function into our `avatars` bucket, like this.
+You can use Riak's HTTP interface and the `curl` command line utility to install your named functions into into the relevant buckets.
+For our example, we'll install the `post_commit` module into our `avatars` bucket, like this.

 ```bash
 curl -XPUT -H "Content-Type: application/json" \